To use Gateway DHCP for a dynamic IP assignment, you must attach a DHCP server profile to a tier-0 or tier-1 gateway.

 You can attach a DHCP profile to a gateway only when the segments connected to that gateway do not have a local DHCP server or DHCP relay configured on them.
 If a local DHCP server or DHCP relay exists on the segment, the UI throws an error when you try to attach a DHCP profile to the gateway.
 You must disconnect the segments from the gateway, and then attach a DHCP profile to the gateway.

 A DHCP server profile is added in the network.

 - From your browser, log in with admin privileges to an NSX Manager at https://<nsx-manager-ip-address>.

 - Go to or .

 - Edit the appropriate gateway.

-- Next to DHCP, click Set DHCP Configuration.
+- In version 3.0.2, next to DHCP, click Set DHCP Configuration.

 - In the Type drop-down menu, select DHCP Server or DHCP Relay.